-Siloam Springs is located in Arkansas with close access to Beaver Lake on the White River and the Illinois River, where clear Ozark mountain water with Corps management creates a waterfront environment that requires purpose-built shoreline structures.
+Siloam Springs is located in Arkansas with close access to Beaver Lake on the White River and the Illinois River, where clear Ozark mountain water with Federal reservoir management creates a waterfront environment that requires purpose-built shoreline structures.
 Seasonal water level changes, boat traffic wake, and the general wave fetch on larger water bodies near Siloam Springs accelerate deterioration of docks, bulkheads, and retaining walls that aren't built to the right specifications.
 Getting the design right from the start saves significant repair costs over the life of any waterfront structure near Siloam Springs.

 Schedule a free site assessment with Shore Protect Team.
-We evaluate wave exposure, substrate conditions, and permit requirements before recommending a structure type or materials.
+We evaluate wave exposure, substrate conditions, and specific construction requirements before recommending a structure type or materials.

 Shore Protect Team offers waterfront building services in Siloam Springs, AR for residential and commercial waterfront properties on Beaver Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Siloam Springs, AR project is assessed for Corps-managed water levels and clear Ozark mountain water before work begins.